-Our investment philosophy is premised on a disciplined approach of identifying high-growth emerging companies across several key industry themes which may include, among others, social-mobile, cloud computing, internet commerce, green technology and education technology.
+Our investment philosophy is premised on a disciplined approach of identifying high-growth emerging companies across several key industry themes which may include, among others, social media, mobility, cloud computing, software-as-a-service, green technology and education technology.
 Our investment adviser's investment decisions are based on a disciplined analysis of available information regarding each potential portfolio company's business operations, focusing on the company's growth potential, the quality of recurring revenues and cash flow and cost structures, as well as an understanding of key market fundamentals.
 Many of the companies that our investment adviser evaluates have financial backing from top tier venture capital funds or other financial or strategic sponsors.

 We seek to deploy capital primarily in the form of non-controlling equity and equity-related investments, including common stock, warrants, preferred stock and similar forms of senior equity, which may or may not be convertible into a portfolio company's common equity, and convertible debt securities with a significant equity component.
+We anticipate that substantially all of the net proceeds of this offering will be used for the above purposes within six to 12 months, depending on the availability of investment opportunities that are consistent with our investment objectives and market conditions.

-We seek to create a low-turnover portfolio that we expect will initially include diversified investments in 25 to 35 companies.
-As of March 27, 2012, we have completed investments in 24 companies for aggregate consideration of \$71,100,579 (exclusive of transaction fees and costs), or 41.2% of the combined net proceeds from our public offerings.
-We expect that the total number of portfolio companies in which we are invested will increase as our equity capital base grows.
+We seek to create a low-turnover portfolio that we expect will initially include diversified investments in 15 to 30 companies.
+As of August 23, 2011, we have completed investments in 11 companies for aggregate consideration of approximately \$38.2 million (exclusive of transaction fees and costs), or 82.0% of the net proceeds from our initial public offering.
+We expect that the total number of portfolio companies in which we are invested will increase as our equity capital base grows subsequent to the completion of this offering.

-In May 2011 we completed our initial public offering of 3,335,000 shares of our common stock at an offering price of \$15.00 per share, resulting in net proceeds to GSV Capital Corp of approximately \$46.5 million.
+On April 28, 2011, we priced our initial public offering of 3,335,000 shares of our common stock at the offering price of \$15.00 per share.
+The initial public offering closed on May 3, 2011, resulting in net proceeds to GSV Capital Corp. of approximately \$46.5 million.
+Our shares are currently listed on the NASDAQ Capital Market under the symbol "GSVC".